 Of course, not every person in the military is engaged in combat or even overseas, but there are plenty that are residents but currently reside outside of the rectangle that is Colorado.
-Fortunately, military folks and their dependents are eligible for a three-year extension at no cost.
-But, even so, you will need to provide a few things to receive the extension.
+Fortunately, military folks and their dependents are eligible for a free extension of 3 years (1 time only).
+But, even so, you will need to provide a few things to the Division of Motor Vehicles in order to receive the extension.

 - Colorado Department of Revenue